Academic Policies

 2. The office of the Executive Vice Dean or designee if necessary may call the Vice Dean,

-3. Administration, Planning and Inclusion, the student’s faculty advisor, or another faculty member for fact-finding information about the case.
+3. Administration, Planning and Inclusion, the student’s faculty adviser, or another faculty member for fact-finding information about the case.

 4. Within 5 business days and after appropriate fact finding, the office of the Executive Vice Dean or designee will inform the student of the final decision via email by attaching the formal letter in PDF format.